alt-gnome/ReadySet/README.md

 App using steps.
 Curently available steps:

-- user-with-root (Setup user with administrator password)
-- user (Root password skips)
+- user-passwdqc
+- user-pwquality
 - keyboard (Choosing layouts)
 - language (Users language)

+## Testing

+For test purpose you should use `--idle` option.

 ## Install